tickelton/impost0r/README.md

 ----------------------------

-* The newly created commits will usually become visible on your calendar withing minutes (according to Github it can take up to 24 hours!) but the list with your years of activity at the bottom right of your account's overview page can take much longer to get updated and for some reason occasionally will not get updated at all.
+* The newly created commits will usually become visible on your calendar withing minutes (according to GitHub it can take up to 24 hours!) but the list with your years of activity at the bottom right of your account's overview page can take much longer to get updated and for some reason occasionally will not get updated at all.
 If the changes do not